aaronsaray/phone-status/README.md

 - Copy `.env.example` to `.env`
 - Alter any environment variables.
 For example, you can get your Slack Web token [here](https://api.slack.com/custom-integrations/legacy-tokens).
+- Run `npm install` to get the dependencies

 ### Running